-Review the SEA's process to target MEP funds to ascertain if the process:
+Review the SEA's process for awarding MEP funds to subgrantees to ascertain if the process:

 - a.
 Uses current information. - b.
-Takes into account the (1) the numbers of migratory children, (2) the needs of migratory children, (3) the -priority-for services" requirement in Section 1304(d) of ESEA, and (4) the availability of funds from other Federal, State, and local programs.
+Takes into account the (1) the numbers of migratory children, (2) the needs of migratory children, (3) the "priority-for services" requirement in Section 1304(d)

+of ESEA, and (4) the availability of funds from other Federal, State, and local programs.